xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_int.md

 6.10 Enhanced Loader
 Consider fixing the loader to deal with unrecognized data gracefully.
 Consider enhancing the escher loader to support OOA of Graphics instances.

-6.12 Windows is broken at the moment.
-6.13 doc folder is not being created.

 ### 7. Unit Test